AtrayeeNeog/Visualization_2019-20/Documentation/MainMeeting_2020_06_10_MOM.md

 ### What next?

-* Weekly meetings instead of two week meetings
+* Weekly meetings instead of two week meetings from now on
 * Further Literature review
 * Preparation of question 1 and 2 in the required format by the committee
 * Implement the discussed methods for question 3